TnTech-ECE/F25_Team5_InductionHeaterController/Reports/Conceptual Design.md

 ![alt text](<HeatGenerationSubsystem.drawio.png>)

-- #### Safety and Protection Controls
+### Safety and Protections System
-This subsystem is responsible for ensuring the induction heater operates within safe limits, protecting both the user from harm and the device from damage.
+This system is responsible for ensuring the induction heater operates within safe limits, protecting both the user from harm and the device from damage.
 It will function in the background, continuously monitoring signals such as temperature and current to ensure the system is operating within these safe limits, and if not, shuts down accordingly.
 It directly enforces the constraints set in ethical, professional, and standards considerations.

+#### Safety Controls
 1. The safety subsystem shall continuously monitor the temperature of the power switching transistors' (IGBT) heatsink using a dedicated thermocouple.
 2. The safety subsystem shall shut down the induction heating if the IGBT heatsink temperature exceeds 105°F (40.5°C) [3].
 3. The safety subsystem shall trigger a system shutdown if the heating surface temperature exceeds 280°F (138°C) when no workpiece is present [3].